open-oni/open-oni/README.md

 ## Install
 Production install instructions are still a work in progress.
 To evaluate the software, we recommend installing from the latest [release](https://github.com/open-oni/open-oni/releases), rather than checking out the latest changes on the `master` branch.

-If you are interested in development, please read our [Contribute](https:/; Links to wiki/github.com/open-oni/open-oni/wiki/Contribute) page for more details.
+If you are interested in development, please read our [Contribute](https://github.com/open-oni/open-oni/wiki/Contribute) page for more details.

 ## Documentation
-Documentation is in progress in the [wiki](https://github.com/open-oni/open-oni/wiki).## Contact Us
+Documentation is in progress in the [wiki](https://github.com/open-oni/open-oni/wiki).

 - [Open ONI Slack](http://bit.ly/openoni-slack-signup)
 - [Chronam Mailing List](http://listserv.loc.gov/archives/chronam-users.html)